‘The Sims 4’ DLC ‘Dine Out’ Comes To PlayStation 4, Xbox One Next Week

 With the upcoming “Dine Out” game pack, console players of The Sims 4 can own and run restaurants.
 The new downloadable content is the second game pack available on PlayStation 4 and Xbox One since the simulation title released on console in November.
 The game pack focuses on Sim-owned restaurants, creating new food, and the restaurant venue.

 Sims that own restaurants will have to work to improve and maintain their eatery’s star rating.
 Hiring staff, training employees, and ensuring guests enjoy their meals affects a restaurant’s rating.
 Higher ratings translate to more patrons which rewards bigger profits for restaurant owners.
-Players can choose the type of restaurant they run down to staff uniforms, menu selections, and perks.
+Players can choose the type of restaurant they run, down to staff uniforms, menu selections, and perks.

 A number of new items, furniture, and decorations are included in the DLC giving players the tools to make the perfect restaurant.
 Pre-made restaurants are available, of course, but players can also custom build their establishments.